hashicorp/vagrant/docs/getting-started/packaging.md

 The second command is where the meat is. `vagrant package` takes the virtual environment from the current project and packages it into a `package.box` file in the same directory.
+The additional options passed to the command tell it to include the newly created Vagrantfile with it, so that the users of the box will already have the MAC address and port forwarding setup.

 ## Distributing the Box